sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-12-11-migrating-from-cvs-to-git.md

 ### Clone your bare repository in 'temp'.
 Navigate to temp and run this following command.
-The following command will create the folder named <YourProrjectName>.<br />
+The following command will create the folder named &lt;YourProrjectName&gt;.<br />
-git clone <YourProrjectName>.git
+git clone &lt;YourProrjectName&gt;.git

-### Navigate to <YourProrjectName> and add remote location.
+### Navigate to &lt;YourProrjectName&gt; and add remote location.
 Remote location will be you common git server location which will be shared by your team.<br />
 git remote add origin remote repository URL

 ### Push your local git to the remote.
 git push origin master

-### Now you can delete your bare repository 'temp/<YourProrjectName>.git'
+### Now you can delete your bare repository 'temp/&lt;YourProrjectName&gt;.git'

 That's all about CVS to git codebase migration.
 Next topic we are going to update the ant build script and configure it will git setup.